jeeliz/jeelizWeboji/README.md

   * **Browse Hands Free**, by [Oz Ramos](https://twitter.com/LabOfOz): The demo improves web accessibility for disabled people.
 You can control the mouse cursor with your head (turn your head to move the cursor, smile to click). [live demo - browsehandsfree.com - click on the camera icon to start](https://browsehandsfree.com/), [further details](https://github.com/jeeliz/jeelizWeboji/issues/13#issuecomment-473500657)

   * **Vauta**, by [Nono](https://twitter.com/ke4563): You can anime a .VRM 3D character avatar in the browser.
 This web application is only in Japanese. [live demo - vauta.netlify.com](https://vauta.netlify.com/), [tweet and video](https://twitter.com/ke4563/status/1099673171777617922)

+  * **Drowsiness detection**, by [Dinodroid](https://github.com/abhilash26): Be sure to don't fall asleep when driving thanks to this webapp!
+You can try it here: [dont-drive-drowsy.glitch.me](https://dont-drive-drowsy.glitch.me/)

 #### Run locally